IRIS-Digital-Dosimeter/IRIS-Project/GPSinfo.md

 This project is done on a Windows computer using Windows subsystem for Linux (WSL 2).

+> `Important`: Certain scripts take longer to upload and print to Serial Monitor.
+Additionally, sometimes the script needs to be run twice if initial upload produced no result.
+This is something to investigate.

 ## Adalogger General Info

 Device: `Adafruit Feather M0 Adalogger `\